 Life insurance can either be temporary or permanent.
 Temporary insurance is more commonly called term insurance, and policies are issued for a specific number of years, often from 5 to 30.
-Permanent insurance covers you for your entire life or up to a certain age, usually 100-years-old.
+Permanent insurance covers you for your entire life as long as premiums are paid.

 Some of the life insurance 101 basics you need to know are the main differences between term and permanent life insurance.

 |Pays a death benefit to your beneficiary only if you die during the term of an active policy until age 95||Pays a death benefit to your beneficiary regardless of when you die as long as the policy is in force|

 |In most cases, death benefit and the right to convert to a permanent policy without proof of insurability are the primary features||Includes both a death benefit and a savings feature|